Data quality and labeling issues devour budgets and schedules, new study says.

 Other key findings include:

-• Over half of enterprises report they have undertaken fewer than four AI and ML projects
+- Over half of enterprises have undertaken fewer than four AI and ML projects

-• 78% of their AI/ML projects stall at some stage before deployment
+- 78% of AI/ML projects stall at some stage before deployment

-• 63% go so far as to try to build their own labeling and annotation automation technology
+- 63% attempt to build their own labeling and annotation automation technology